bnbullock/kickstarter/README.md

 - Our client, Louise, should target projects that require less than $20,000 or between $35,000 to $45,000 for a better opportunity for success.

 Limitations of this dataset:
-- The dataset may not be representative of all crowdfunding projects
+- The dataset may not be representative of all crowdfunding projects.
 - The data may of been collected from different sources which can cause issues of quality and consistency.
-- We did not have any cancelled outcomes in the data timeframe, as such, the results may be different if we use a larger data set or outcomes of this value appear in the future
+- We did not have any cancelled outcomes in the data timeframe, as such, the results may be different if we use a larger data set or outcomes of this value appear in the future.
-- There appears to be data missing for cancelled theatre campaigns in October
+- There appears to be data missing for cancelled theatre campaigns in October and we can only rely on the dataset provided.

 Possible tables and/or graphs that we could create:
-- We can further analyse how the data is distributed and calculate the three key measures of central tendency : mean, median and mode
+- We can further analyse how the data is distributed and calculate the three key measures of central tendency : mean, median and mode.
 - We can also review the distribution of the dataset in terms of measures of spread and calculate range, variance, standard deviation and quartiles.
-- We can take a very close look at Outliers and make a determination of whether or not we should include extreme values
+- We can take a very close look at Outliers and make a determination of whether or not we should include extreme values.
-- In order to effectively show the distribution visually and make it that much easier to comprehend we can use box and whisker plots
+- In order to effectively show the distribution visually and make it that much easier to comprehend we can use box and whisker plots.